Good blog writing might seem like an easy thing to do. Write 500 words on your pet topic of the day, do a quick proofread, and then hit publish.

 When you have finished, you have a few final tasks.

-Decide on your post title, but you must include your main keyword.
-This is the title you include above your article text.
+Decide on your post title, but you must include your primary keyword.
+It is the title you have above your article text.

 Next is to write your SEO description.
 It needs to be no more than 160 characters long, and again, it must include your keyword.